 How Long to Keep Driver Log Books

-In case of an inspection, drivers must have their RODS for the past seven days on them.
-The motor carrier is required to keep each of their drivers’ logs for at least six months, along with any supporting documents that might be needed in an audit, such as dispatch records, scale tickets, custom declarations, crash reports, toll receipts/records, fuel receipts/records, etc.
+Knowing how long to keep driver log books is essential for maintaining compliance and preparing for inspections.
+During inspections, drivers must have their RODS for the past seven days readily available.
+On the other hand, motor carriers are obligated to retain each of their drivers’ logs for at least six months.
+Additionally, it’s vital to keep any supporting documents that may be required in an audit, including dispatch records, scale tickets, custom declarations, crash reports, toll receipts/records, fuel receipts/records, and more.

 What Are the Requirements for Driver Log Book Apps to Be FMCSA Compliant?

-Most ELD solutions let you access your driver log book through an app downloaded to your smartphone or tablet.
+Most ELD solutions let you access your logs through an app downloaded to your smartphone or tablet.
 However, the compliance relies on the device that connects to the engine to record HOS information.
 The app is only the method of communication between this device and your screen, so it can only be considered compliant as part of a FMCSA-certified ELD system.

-To ensure your ELD solution, including the app, is compliant with DOT regulations, you can check the list of FMCSA-approved ELD devices to make sure your provider is there.
+To ensure your electronic logging system, including the app, is compliant with DOT regulations, you can check the list of FMCSA-approved ELD devices to make sure your provider is there.
 There is also a list of devices whose certification has been revoked.
-Checking both lists periodically might save you compliance issues in the future.
+Checking both lists periodically might help you avoid compliance issues in the future.

 Should Truckers Choose Android or iOS Apps to Run ELD Software?